Tikhonov Regularization for Stochastic Non-Smooth Convex Optimization in Hilbert Spaces: Introduction

 where $\H$ is a separable real Hilbert space, and the objective $F$ satisfies the following standing assumptions:

 To solve \eqref{P}, a fundamental dynamic to consider is the subgradient flow, which is the following differential inclusion (DI) starting in $t_0\geq 0$ with initial condition $x_0\in\H$:

-\tcb{ It is well known since the founding articles of Brezis, Baillon, Bruck in the 1970s that, when the initial data $x_0$ is in the domain of $F$, (more generally when it is in its closure), there exists a unique strong global solution of \eqref{DI}.
-Moreover, if the solution set $\argmin (F)$ of \eqref{P} is nonempty then each solution trajectory of \eqref{DI} converges weakly, and its limit belongs to $\argmin (F)$.}
+It is well known since the founding articles of Br\'ezis, Baillon, Bruck in the 1970s that, when the initial data $x_0$ is in the domain of $F$, (more generally when it is in its closure), there exists a unique strong global solution of \eqref{DI}.
+Moreover, if the solution set $\argmin (F)$ of \eqref{P} is nonempty then each solution trajectory of \eqref{DI} converges weakly, and its limit belongs to $\argmin (F)$.

 In many cases, the gradient input is subject to noise, for example, if the gradient cannot be evaluated directly, or due to some other exogenous factor.
 In such scenario, one can model the associated errors using a stochastic integral with respect to the measure defined by a continuous It\^o martingale.
-This entails the following stochastic differential inclusion (SDI) as a stochastic counterpart of \eqref{DI}, consider $\K$ a separable real Hilbert space:
+This entails the following stochastic differential inclusion (SDI) as a stochastic counterpart of \eqref{DI}

-where the diffusion (volatility) term $\sigma:[t_0,+\infty[\times\H\rightarrow \calL_2(\K;\H)$ (see notation in Section \ref{sec:notation}) is a measurable function, and $W$ is a $\K$-valued Brownian motion (see Section~\ref{onstochastic} for a precise definition), and the initial data $X_0$ is an $\calF_0$-measurable $\H$-valued random variable.
+where the diffusion (volatility) term $\sigma:[t_0,+\infty[\times\H\rightarrow \calL_2(\K;\H)$ (see notation in Section \ref{sec:notation}) is a measurable function, $\K$ a separable real Hilbert space, and $W$ is a $\K$-valued cylindrical Brownian motion (see Section~\ref{onstochastic} for a precise definition), and the initial data $X_0$ is a properly measurable $\H$-valued random variable.
 This dynamic can be viewed as a stochastic dissipative system that aims to minimize $F$ if the diffusion term vanishes sufficiently fast.
 Also, it is the natural extension to the non-smooth setting of the work done in \cite{mio}.

-\tcb{An important aspect of our work concerns the Tikhonov regularization of \eqref{DI} and \eqref{SDI0}.
-Given $t_0>0$, and a regularization parameter $\varepsilon : [t_0, +\infty[ \to \R_+$, which is a measurable function that vanishes asymptotically in a controlled way, the Tikhonov regularization of \eqref{DI} is written:}
+An important aspect of our work concerns the Tikhonov regularization of \eqref{DI} and \eqref{SDI0}.
+Given $t_0>0$, and a regularization parameter $\varepsilon : [t_0, +\infty[ \to \R_+$, which is a measurable function that vanishes asymptotically in a controlled way, the Tikhonov regularization of \eqref{DI} is written:

-\tcb{The stochastic counterpart of \eqref{DITA} (which is the Tikhonov regularization of \eqref{SDI0}), is the following stochastic differential inclusion with initial data $X_0\in\Lp^{\nu}(\Omega;\H)$ (for some $\nu\geq 2$):}
+The stochastic counterpart of \eqref{DITA} (which is the Tikhonov regularization of \eqref{SDI0}), is the following stochastic differential inclusion with initial data $X_0\in\Lp^{\nu}(\Omega;\H)$ (for some $\nu\geq 2$):